Overview of Provision

 Not only is this provision run by members of Hoddlesden St Paul’s CVE Primary School staff and not an outside agency, parents have the reassurance that their children are in a safe, secure and familiar surrounding.

-The children have access to most of the school facilities during their time in either provision which includes the ICT suite, cookery, and playgrounds.
+Children from EYFS to Yr6 have access to most of the school facilities during their time in either provision which includes the ICT suite, cookery, and playgrounds.
 The provision will be held in the main school hall and access for dropping off and collection will be via the Junior doors.

 The activities provided are varied, engaging, safe, educational and child friendly.